The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Introduction

 \section{Introduction}

-Pre-main sequence stars, particularly Class II classical T Tauri stars (CTTS), are in an active evolutionary stage with on-going accretion and ejection processes \citep{ray2007protostars,bally2007observations,garufi2019sphere,sauty2019jet,ray2021jets}.
-A substantial fraction of CTTS present observational signatures of outflows, and more than 60\% exhibit stellar winds \citep{Kwanetal07}.
-CTTS show a wide interval of rotation rates.
+Pre-main sequence stars, particularly Class II classical T Tauri stars (CTTSs), are in an active evolutionary stage with ongoing accretion and ejection processes \citep{ray2007protostars,bally2007observations,garufi2019sphere,sauty2019jet,ray2021jets}.
+A substantial fraction of CTTSs present observational signatures of outflows, and more than 60\% exhibit stellar winds \citep{Kwanetal07}.
+CTTSs show a wide interval of rotation rates.
 However, the trend for the rotation speed of these stars stay way below the break-up velocity \citep{bouvier1986rotation,bertout1989t,bouvieretal93,rebull2004stellar,herbst2007protostars}.
-Although CTTS are actively accreting mass from the disk with mass accretion rates around $\sim 10^{-10}-10^{-8} \ \Msunyr$, observations indicate that the rotational velocities of CTTSs stay constant over a few million years.
+Although CTTSs are actively accreting mass from the disk with mass accretion rates around $\sim 10^{-10}-10^{-8} \ \Msunyr$, observations indicate that the rotational velocities of CTTSs stay constant over a few million years.

 The resulting jets are supersonic, collimated outflows that are closely linked to accretion.
 Observations establish a correlation between accretion and ejection, which clearly shows that the disk is an essential ingredient in jet formation \citep{cabrit1990forbidden,hartiganetal95,mirabel1998accretion,Manara2016Evidence}.
 It was found that at early stages of a young star life, the strength of the winds and the jets are more powerful.
 Such an observation is explained by the vigorous matter infall phase early in the evolutionary stage of the star \citep{andre1992vlbi}.